 If you can’t pay the loan within the allotted period, it will be treated as an early withdrawal, which means you’ll have to pay 10 percent income tax of the amount you borrowed as a penalty.
 If you missed one payment schedule, your loan will be considered as distribution, so you need to pay the penalty to the IRS when you filed your income tax for the year.

 Can you pay off a 403(b) loan early?
 Definitely.
-You can pay your loan in a lump sum if you’re able.
+If you find yourself in a better financial situation after borrowing from your 403(b) account, you can pay your loan back in a lump sum if you’re able to.
 And there’s no penalty if you do so.

-Loans and withdrawals both have pros and cons.
-To decide which option is best for you, you must weigh these up..
+Taking loans and withdrawals both have pros and cons.
+To decide which option is best for you, you must weigh these up.
 Let’s take a look at what it entails to borrow or cash out from your 403(b) retirement account.

 - It’s easy to obtain.
 The process is relatively easy compared to getting a loan from other lenders that have stringent requirements and paperwork.
 So, if you need money immediately, a 403(b) loan or withdrawal is a quick source.